joshcallawaydev/petal-bakehouse/README.md

 ### Typography

-Inter is the font of choice with Helvetica and Sans-serif as fall back fonts should Inter not be imported into the site properly.
-Inter is a clear and legible font and according to Typewolf, the most popular choice in 2021.
+Lato is the font of choice with Helvetica and Sans-serif as fall back fonts should Lato not be imported into the site properly.
+Lato is a clear and legible font and according to google, one of the most popular choices in 2021.
 It also renders well on all viewport sizes.

 I chose rem as my sizing metric.
 I feel this is the best fit in 2021 due to its flexabilty at different base sizes.
 I have also used percentages, VH or PX where i felt appropriate.